NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 <img src="images/USD_workflow.png" width="450" height="300"></img>

 Figure 1.5.
-Bioinformatics Workflow
+Workflow.
 The metagenomics workflow includes the analysis of the biofilm composition, diversity and function.
 The workflow consists of 5 submodules.

 ### Cloud Implementation Architecture of Our Workflow